Numeric Types

 Floating-Point Type

-The data type double precision
+and double precision

-is an inexact, variable-precision
+are inexact, variable-precision

 Arithmetic.